Manu Dibango

 Emmanuel N'Djoké "Manu" Dibango (12 December 1933 – 24 March 2020) was a Cameroonian musician and songwriter who played saxophone and vibraphone.
 He developed a musical style fusing jazz, funk, and traditional Cameroonian music.
 His father was a member of the Yabassi ethnic group, while his mother was a Duala.
 He was best known for his 1972 single "Soul Makossa".
+The song has been referred to as the most sampled African song in addition Dibango, himself, as the most sampled African musician in history.
 He died from COVID-19 on 24 March 2020.

 Early life

-Emmanuel "Manu" Dibango was born in Douala, Cameroon in 1933.
+Emmanuel "Manu" Dibango was born in Douala, Cameroon, in 1933.
 His father, Michel Manfred N'Djoké Dibango, was a civil servant.
 Son of a farmer, he met his wife travelling by pirogue to her residence, Douala.
 Emmanuel's mother was a fashion designer, running her own small business.
 Both her ethnic group, the Douala, and his, the Yabassi, viewed this union of different ethnic groups with some disdain.
 Dibango had only a stepbrother from his father's previous marriage, who was four years older than him.
-In Cameroon, one's ethnicity is dictated by one's father, though Dibango wrote in his autobiography, Three Kilos of Coffee, that he had "never been able to identify completely with either of [his] parents".
+In Cameroon, someone's ethnicity is dictated by their father, though Dibango wrote in his autobiography, Three Kilos of Coffee, that he had "never been able to identify completely with either of [his] parents".

 Dibango's uncle was the leader of his extended family.
 Upon his death, Dibango's father refused to take over, as he never fully initiated his son into Yabassi customs.
 Throughout his childhood, Dibango slowly forgot the Yabassi language in favour of the Douala.
 However, his family did live in the Yabassi encampment on the Yabassi plateau, close to the Wouri River in central Douala.
 While a child, Dibango attended Protestant church every night for religious education, or nkouaida.
 He enjoyed studying music there, and reportedly was a fast learner.

 In 1941, after being educated at his village school, Dibango was accepted into a colonial school, near his home, where he learned French.
 He admired the teacher, whom he described as "an extraordinary draftsman and painter".
 In 1944, French president Charles de Gaulle chose this school to perform the welcoming ceremonies upon his arrival in Cameroon.

-In 1949, at age 15, Dibango was sent to college in Saint-Calais, France.
-After that he attended the lycée de Chartres where he learned the piano.
+In 1949, at the age of 15, Dibango was sent by his parents to college in Saint-Calais, France.
+After that, he attended the lycée de Chartres, where he learned to play the piano.
+Adopted by the French community there, he quickly assimilated with the local culture and began to settle in the country.